 Attracting private investment in low-carbon electricity generation requires that governments learn to think like investors, ETP-2014 finds.

 To reassure investors, governments may need to spread related risks and associated costs to taxpayers and consumers.
 Governments need to become more transparent when using such support mechanisms.

 To date, low-carbon investments have been driven by support schemes, including feed-in tariffs, output-based subsidies and quota systems.
 Governments need to assess whether these mechanisms remain relevant or need to be replaced with new options.

 ETP-2014 finds that current conditions suggest that it may be necessary to continue supplementing competitive markets to secure the low-carbon investments needed to decarbonise the electricity sector by 2050.
 The IEA technology publication details various options to promote investment return, including direct capital subsidies, individual plant regulation and public procurement, plus feed-in-tariffs, quota systems and of course carbon pricing.
 But the book concludes that no single option should be regarded as the perfect solution.
 Some are better for the uptake of technologies, but need to be replaced as technology matures or if progress is made on implementing carbon prices.
 Other options fit well for distributed generation that can be installed quickly, while large and long-term low-carbon projects may need long-term commitment by governments.

 Governments should carefully apply the best option from their “basket” of instruments.

 Focusing on the end goal of mobilising investment

-The key to stimulating investment in decarbonisation, ETP 2014 concludes, is to supplement electricity markets while seeking to minimise distortions , and should rely on market mechanism for mature technologies while minimising costs through timely technology deployment.
+The key to stimulating investment in decarbonisation, ETP 2014 concludes, is to supplement electricity markets while seeking to minimise distortions, and efforts should rely on market mechanisms for mature technologies while minimising costs through timely technology deployment.